CLS-Genetics/CLS-Genetics.github.io/docs/intro.md

 # **Introduction**

-The Centre for Longitudinal Studies ([CLS](https://cls.ucl.ac.uk)) maintains genetic data from four British birth cohorts: the 1958 National Child Development Study (NCDS), the 1970 British Cohort Study (BCS70), Next Steps (1989-90), and the Millennium Cohort Study (MCS, 2000-02).
-This site provides technical documentation and access information for researchers.
+The ([Centre for Longitudinal Studies](https://cls.ucl.ac.uk)) maintains genetic data from four British birth cohorts: the 1958 National Child Development Study (NCDS), the 1970 British Cohort Study (BCS70), Next Steps (1989-90), and the Millennium Cohort Study (MCS, 2000-02).
+This GitHub site provides technical documentation and access information for researchers on the CLS genomics data; more detailed information on the cohorts is available via the ([main CLS website](https://cls.ucl.ac.uk)).

 See our [data resource profile paper](https://academic.oup.com/ije/article/54/5/dyaf141/8237599) for background.